muness/eligible-CSharp/README.md

 ```

 ###Testing
-Add an Environmental Variable with name 'apikey' and save your api key to run the test cases.
+Add an Environment Variable with name 'apikey' and save your API key to run the test cases.

 ## All EligibleApi Calls
 ### Payers
-please refer https://eligible.com/rest#payers for Payers information
+Please refer to https://eligible.com/rest#payers for Payers information
 ```cs
 Payers payers = new Payers();
 PayersResponse payersResponse = payers.All(); //List of all payers